What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 The period between "case ready for interview" and interview scheduling is the most productive time to prepare the documentation the consular officer will review at the interview.

-Applicants should gather and organise original civil documents including birth certificates, marriage certificates, police clearances, and prior passport records.
+• Gather and organize original civil documents including birth certificates, marriage certificates, police clearances, and prior passport records.
 Any document that was submitted to the NVC in copy form should have its original version available for the interview.
-Documents in languages other than English require certified translation.
+Get certified translations for documents in languages other than English.

-Reviewing the DS-260 submission is worthwhile during this period.
-If any information has changed since the DS-260 was submitted, such as a new address, a new job, or a change in family status, the applicant should understand how and whether to notify the embassy.
+• Review the DS-260 submission.
+If any information has changed since the DS-260 was submitted, such as a new address, a new job, or a change in family status, understand how and whether to notify the embassy.

-Practicing responses to likely interview questions is useful, particularly for applicants who are less comfortable in English.
-Consular interviews are typically brief and focused on confirming the information already in the application file, but clear and accurate responses are important.
+• Practise responses to interview questions, particularly if you are less comfortable in English.
+Consular interviews are typically brief and focus on confirming the information already in the application file.
+So it’s important to provide clear and accurate responses.

-If the case has been at "case ready for interview" status for more than four to six months without an interview being scheduled, a follow-up inquiry to the embassy's consular section is appropriate.
+If the case has been at "case ready for interview" status for more than four to six months without an interview being scheduled, send a follow-up inquiry to the embassy's consular section.

 Speak with Beyond Border's expert attorney and get clarity on your next steps.